-Mr. Zhiqiang He has served as our vice president since our inception.
+Mr. Zhiqiang He has served as our senior vice president since July 2020.
+Prior to that, Mr. He served as our vice president.
 Mr. He was the co-founder and vice president of Ningbo Siyinjia Investment Management Co.
-Ltd., Prior to establishing Ningbo Siyinjia Investment Management Co.
+Ltd. Prior to establishing Ningbo Siyinjia Investment Management Co.
 Ltd., Mr. He worked as a senior consultant in the financial industry department at McKinsey & Company from July 2013 to July 2015.
 Mr. He acted as the assistant to the president of Xueda Education Group (NYSE: XUE) from May 2010 to July 2011.
 Before joining Xueda Education Group, Mr. He worked as a consultant at McKinsey & Company from October 2007.
 Mr. He received his bachelor's degree in thermal engineering and master's degree in corporate strategy and policies from Tsinghua University in 2003 and 2007, respectively.
 Mr. He received his MBA degree from Sloan Business School of Massachusetts Institute of Technology in 2013.

-Mr. Yan Zheng has served as our vice president since February 2017.
-Mr. Zheng has 10 years of experience of consumer finance risk management.
+Mr. Yan Zheng has served as our chief risk officer since July 2020.
+Prior to that, Mr. Zheng served as our vice president from February 2017.
+Mr. Zheng has 13 years of experience in consumer finance risk management.
 Before joining us, Mr. Zheng co-founded Shenzhen Samoyed Internet Finance Service Co.
 Ltd. in May 2015, and was in charge of its product risk management.
-Prior to that, Mr. Zheng worked on the establishment of Merchants Union Consumer Finance Company Limited as a risk management head leading the establishment of risk management system of non-scenario-based online loan products from December 2013.
+Prior to that, Mr. Zheng worked on the establishment of Merchants Union Consumer Finance Company Limited as a risk management head leading the establishment of the risk management system of non-scenario-based online loan products from December 2013.
 Mr. Zheng worked for the Credit Card Center of China Merchant Bank (SHA: 600036) from July 2008 as a senior analyst, handling policy management of installment products.
 Mr. Zheng received his bachelor's degree in quantitative economics from Shanghai University of Finance and Economics in 2008.